-- 1. locate, interpret and apply research pertinent to educational problems; - 2. exhibit competency in doing independent original research; - 3. derive the greatest benefits from classroom - 4. experiences as prepared prospective teachers skilled in the techniques of instruction; - develop competencies and professional leadership skills through the advancement of knowledge and research that enables him/her to assume major leadership roles in diverse communities; - develop understanding of the basic logical processes and resources useful in information retrieval; - 7. provide the student an opportunity to pursue advanced study in the Gestalt of education with emphasis in specialty areas, thus increasing skills and competencies to broaden his/her teaching and administrative efficiency; - foster the acquisition of advanced knowledge through mastery of research techniques and a desire for inquiry; - demonstrate through multidisciplinary and interdisciplinary comprehensive examinations a knowledge of new findings and trends in urban education; - 10. demonstrate knowledge of how to utilize knowledge of the Social Sciences and Social Studies in planning and implementing effective leadership.
+- 1. Locate, interpret and apply research pertinent to educational problems; - 2.
+Exhibit competency in doing independent original research; - 3.
+Derive the greatest benefits from classroom - 4.
+Experiences as prepared prospective teachers skilled in the techniques of instruction; - 5.
+Develop competencies and professional leadership skills through the advancement of knowledge and research that enables him/her to assume major leadership roles in diverse communities; - 6.
+Develop understanding of the basic logical processes and resources useful in information retrieval; - 7.
+Provide the student an opportunity to pursue advanced study in the Gestalt of education with emphasis in specialty areas, thus increasing skills and competencies to broaden his/her teaching and administrative efficiency; - 8.
+Foster the acquisition of advanced knowledge through mastery of research techniques and a desire for inquiry; - Demonstrate through multidisciplinary and interdisciplinary comprehensive examinations knowledge of new findings and trends in urban education; - 10.
+Demonstrate knowledge of how to utilize knowledge of the Social Sciences and Social Studies in planning and implementing effective leadership.